amytaylor330/CNN_for_Dance_Music_Classification/Part_I/README.md

 ![Alt text](https://github.com/amytaylor330/CNN_for_Dance_Music_Classification_repost/blob/master/Part_I/images/playlist_header.png)

 **Data Abstraction:** With the help of the python wrapper __[Spotipy](https://spotipy.readthedocs.io/en/latest/)__, two different Spotify API endpoints were accessed to get a variety of different information:
-- __[Get A Playlist's Tracks](https://developer.spotify.com/documentation/web-api/reference/playlists/get-playlists-tracks/)__ was used to obtain a 30 second mp3 clip for all the songs in a playlist
+- __[Get A Playlist's Tracks](https://developer.spotify.com/documentation/web-api/reference/playlists/get-playlists-tracks/)__ was used to obtain a 30 second mp3 clip for all the songs in a playlist.
+The number of useable tracks in the dataset was reduced by ~50% because only half of each playlists' tracks contained an mp3 link.
 - __[Get Audio Features for Several Tracks](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)__ was used to collect additional song data from 12 categories such as tempo, danceability, etc.